Policies Related to Student Performance and Success

 After a one (1) year absence the student must reapply for admission to the program from the beginning.

-Purpose: Medication administration is a salient nursing role requiring discernment, critical thinking, and judgment to ensure quality care and patient safety.
-Thus, the medication math competency exam is intended to evaluate retention of medication math concepts and validate competency to perform correct math calculations for accurate medication administration in the clinical environment.
+Medication administration is a salient nursing role requiring discernment, critical thinking, and judgment to ensure quality care and patient safety.
+The medication math competency exam is intended to evaluate retention of medication math concepts and validate competency to perform correct math calculations for accurate medication administration in the clinical environment.